Skip to main content

 What is Burnout and How Does it Differ from Depression?

-Burnout has become a common word in our modern lexicon with people using this term in a broad sense to describe their general experience of stress at work.
+Burnout has become a common term in our modern lexicon, with people using it in a broad sense to describe their general experience of stress at work.
 Although not classified as a medical condition with diagnostic criteria like other mental health conditions, burnout does have a specific definition based on extensive research.
 The World Health Organization (WHO) describes burnout as an “occupational phenomenon” resulting from chronic workplace stress that has not been successfully managed.
-Burnout is beyond feeling bummed out or having a bad day at work and doesn’t happen overnight.
+Burnout is more than just feeling bummed out or having a bad day at work; it doesn’t happen overnight.
 It slowly creeps up on us, albeit with some warning signs.
-Burnout most commonly results when there is an imbalance between demands and resources at work or conflict between personal and organizational values.
+Burnout most commonly results when there is an imbalance between the demands and resources at work, or a conflict between personal and organizational values.
 In particular, burnout is conceptualized as the final stage of breakdown in one’s ability to adapt to the demand/resource mismatch or values conflict.
-Symptoms of burnout represent not only the p
+Symptoms of burnout represent not o...